 Buy only what sparks joy!

 During the time we were confined to our homes, I hope some of us managed to do some spring cleaning and packing.
 If you haven’t, we defer to the great Marie Kondo’s packing tips.
 Get ready to see how much clutter you have in your life.
+While we’re at it, here’s also a guide to saving money inspired by Marie Kondo.

 So before you buy that new pair of pants or the latest gadget, ask yourself if this purchase truly “sparks joy”.
 Otherwise, it’s a waste of your hard earned money and space.